dali-lab/build/milestones/week05/high-fidelity-mockups.md

   ## Integrate Designs with Zeplin
+  Learn how to integrate your designs with Zeplin with this [handy guide!](https://medium.com/dali-lab/a-guide-to-zeplin-9b1c0dbef0b1)

   As soon as you get your first round of High Fidelity Mockups done, upload them to [Zeplin](https://zeplin.io/) for collaboration with Developers.
 Use your team@dali email to create your one free Zeplin account and then share the password in your Slack Channel for your team members.
 Invite staff@dali email as a collaborator.